Cerebral Palsy & Hyperbaric Oxygen Therapy

 - Has my child had ear problems?
 If my child needs to have an operation to insert grommets before having hyperbaric oxygen therapy am I fully informed about the risk of a general anaesthetic?

-If you answered yes to any of these questions, ask yourself whether it worth risking your child's life for this unproven treatment.
+If you answered yes to any of these questions, you should carefully consider whether you want to take these risks for an unproven treatment.

 Should I consider anything else when deciding about hyperbaric oxygen therapy for my child with cerebral palsy?